VicAlexSim/WEB-103-Project-2/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add:
-I had some trouble with routing everything and getting datatypes to work with the PostGres Database.
+I had some trouble with routing everything and getting datatypes (as u can see some are undefined in the gif) to work with the PostGres Database.
 Also getting the database connected with the right keys and such was a little irritating.
 I didn't want to go rename everything so most of the project resembles a good chunk of the lab used as a template of sorts and messed around with it more in the end.
 I wanted to make something for a game I liked that did not have a very central type of website for its fanbase.
 I hope I can improve on this later and deploy it properly on vercel or something.

 ## License